 David Berri is a professor of economics at Utah University who teamed with peers Martin Schmidt and Stacey Brook to write "Wages of Wins".
 Published in 2006, the book brought the work of sports economists to a wider group of readers and focused largely on the NBA.
 He runs a web site on NBA analytics.

-Dean Oliver currently works for ESPN, as the Director of Production Analytics.
-His job is to develop and to implement analytic methods across all sports.
+Prior to joining TruMedia Networks as Vice President of Data Science, Dean Oliver was head of analytics for the Sacramento Kings.
+Before the stint with the Kings, he had works for ESPN, as the Director of Production Analytics.
+His job was to develop and to implement analytic methods across all sports.

 Dean Oliver is a former player, coach, and scout, was serving in the front office of Denver Nuggets as the Director of Quantitative Analysis in 2006-2010.
 He previously served as a consultant for Seattle Supersonics for 6 years (2000-2006).